Types of Herbal Tea: A Comprehensive Guide to all Herbal Tea Varieties

 Chamomile: The Sleep Aid Classic

-Chamomile stands as one of history’s most trusted herbal teas, with people enjoying over a million cups daily across the globe.
-This gentle flower has served as a medicinal herb for more than 5,000 years, earning its reputation as nature’s sleep aid.
+Chamomile stands as one of history’s most beloved herbal teas, with people enjoying over a million cups daily across the globe.
+This gentle flower has been cultivated and enjoyed for thousands of years, earning its place as a household favorite.
+The delicate, honey-sweet flavor with subtle apple notes creates a comforting experience that many tea enthusiasts associate with evening rituals.

 Tea quality matters significantly with chamomile—whole flowers produce a sweeter, more apple-like flavor compared to powdered versions.
 For the best results, steep chamomile flowers in water just below boiling for 5-7 minutes, allowing the full range of beneficial compounds to infuse into your cup.